CW987/base/README.md

     - Breaking some pages up into functions
         - NavBar
         - NewPostForm
+        - HandleSavePost
+    - Started Cookie Cliker
+        -Increase, decrease, and reset count functions

 ### Build Notes

 - Postgres: used Supabase to stick with connecting external services to make the skill more transferrable vs. using a fully integrated service like Vercel.
 - Postgres: Connection information is within Utilities. src/utils/utilities.js and .env
+- Post form: To stop multiple posts being added to the database the components needed to split into seperate components, one for client the other for server.
+Then the save handler imported to the main form to enable the functionality.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).